 Every donor event, every guest, every gift-acknowledgement on one Salesforce data model.
 Visible to the development team.
 Visible to the finance team.
 Audit-grade.

 No commercial booking sold into a slot that needs to be a load-out.
-The programmed season is the constraint — the diary enforces it.
+The programmed season is the constraint – the calendar enforces it.

 Operate hotels too?
 See the Thynk hotels platform →